Planning & Production of a Virtual Event

 - What are some of the challenges you faced and lessons learned

-Submit your reflection above as PDF, as well as and certificate of LinkedIn course completion (PDF) and include badge on LinkedIn profile.
+Submit your reflection above as PDF, as well as your certificate of LinkedIn course completion (PDF) and include the badge on your LinkedIn profile.